 Perimeter of a Square

-9. A square is a special rectangle where all the edges happen to be the same length.
-So, we give them the same symbol for the value of the length of the edge, $\mathbf{a}$ in this case.
+9. A square is a particular rectangle in which all the edges happen to be the same length.
+So, we give them the same symbol for the value of the length of the edge, a in this case.